greylab0/piper-python-sdk/README.md

     - Else (e.g., if `variable_name` is `""`), it uses any stored client initialization error.
     Returns `None` if no relevant error is found.

+**Advanced Usage: Dynamic Grant & Context Handling (v0.7.1+)**

+For applications requiring more dynamic responses to changes in user grants or Piper Link context without restarting, the following methods can be utilized:

+*   `piper.is_grant_still_active(variable_name: str, ...) -> bool`:
+    Proactively checks if a specific grant for `variable_name` is still active in the Piper system.
+This involves a lightweight call to the backend.
+It's useful for validating a previously fetched secret before use, especially if external grant revocations are possible.
+    - Returns `True` if the grant is active, `False` otherwise.
+    - If the grant is found to be inactive and `store_error_if_inactive=True` (default), it updates the internal error state for that variable, allowing `get_resolution_advice()` to provide accurate, current guidance.

+*   `piper.clear_last_error_for_variable(variable_name: str) -> None`:
+    Manually clears any stored error for a `variable_name` that might have been cached from a previous `get_secret(..., raise_on_failure=False)` call or `is_grant_still_active()`.
+This is useful before a deliberate re-attempt to fetch a secret, ensuring that any subsequent advice is based on the very latest attempt.

+*   `piper.clear_cached_instance_id() -> None`:
+    Clears the `instanceId` cached by the SDK from a previous local Piper Link discovery.
+If you anticipate the Piper Link application might have been restarted or the user's session within it changed, call this method to force the SDK to re-discover the `instanceId` on the next operation that requires it (and has `attempt_local_discovery=True`).

+Using these methods, an application can build more sophisticated logic to handle scenarios like:
+- Checking if a grant was revoked before using a cached secret, and then guiding the user to re-grant.
+- Allowing a user to explicitly trigger a "refresh secrets" or "retry connection" action that clears stale state and attempts a fresh acquisition.

 🌐 **User Context (`instanceId`) for Piper Tier**

 When using the Piper system, a user context (`instanceId`) is needed: